pockypoem/car-management-dashboard/README.md

 * `npm i` to install all the dependencies
 * Don't forget to make your own `.env` based on `example.env`
 * When its finish:
-    * `npm run ts` to compile all these typescript things
+    * `npm run build:watch` to compile all these typescript things
     * `npm run dev` to run the server ⚡

 ## About Migrations and Seeds